ibm-cloud-docs/discovery-data/entity-extractor.md

 You can delete an entity extractor if it is not in use, meaning the enrichment that is published from the entity extractor is not applied to a collection.

 You might want to delete an entity extractor if you hit the limit for the maximum number of extractors that are allowed for your plan, for example.

 Remember, limits are defined per service instance, not per project.
+If you cannot create new entity extractors, but do not have the maximum number of extractors in the current project, check other projects in the same service instance.
+There might be entity extractors that aren't being used in other projects that can be deleted.

-1. Remove the entity extractor enrichment from any collections where it is being used.
+1. Remove the entity extractor enrichment that was published from the entity extractor that you want to delete from any collections where it is being used.

     For more information, see [Deleting enrichments](/docs/discovery-data?topic=discovery-data-manage-enrichments#enrichments-delete).